Q: What are the key terms of the furlough scheme between November 2020 and September 2021?

 From 1 July 2020 onwards employers and employees have been able to agree the shifts, hours or days they choose, they will enter into a written furlough agreement in advance specifying the working and furlough time in any shift pattern.
 There is flexibility to agree furloughing employees on either a full-time or part-time basis, and can vary the hours worked can be varied by agreement with the employee - this applies under the extension of the scheme to September 2021.
 Employers and employees can agree, for example, to work three days one week and be fully furloughed in another week depending on the workload.

 Claims can be for minimum periods of a week although they can be for longer periods.
 Claims cannot straddle a month.

-For employees who already have written furlough agreements the change to extended furlough from November onwards will require agreed changes to the existing wording depending on what was agreed before.
+For employees who already have written furlough agreements the change to extended furlough to September 2021 may require agreed changes to the existing wording depending on what was agreed before.
 For many, furlough will effectively continue until the end of the scheme, although employers should at least agree timings for any days employees are required to work during flexible furlough.

 Returning to work may require other changes to enable adherence to Government return to work guidance, or to allow social-distancing at work (although this may be relaxed after June 2021).
 Any changes to the terms of existing employment contracts will usually need employee’s (or recognised trade union’s) consent.
 Any variations need to avoid potential discrimination against those with disabilities or with caring responsibilities.

-Q: Under the furlough scheme from November 2020, will HMRC fund 80% of the holiday pay if an employee works 2 days, and takes 3 days holiday?
+Q: Under the furlough scheme will HMRC fund 80% of the holiday pay if an employee works 2 days, and takes 3 days holiday?